hansec/autocomplete-fortran/README.md

 This package provides autocomplete suggestions and "Go To Declaration" support for FORTRAN code using [autocomplete-plus](https://atom.io/packages/autocomplete-plus).

 *Note:* This package is experimental.
-If find any bugs or if there are any missing features you would like please open an [issue](https://github.com/hansec/autocomplete-fortran/issues).
+If you find any bugs or if there are any missing features you would like please open an [issue](https://github.com/hansec/autocomplete-fortran/issues).

 ![Autocomplete in user-defined types](http://staff.washington.edu/hansec/ac_fortran_ex1.gif)